AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/bots.md

 ---
 # The [!UICONTROL bots] tab

-This tab has information that is focused on identifying if and what [!DNL bots] are causing site problems.
+This tab has information that explains how to identify if and what [!DNL bots] are causing site problems.

 ## High level overview of [!DNL bots]:

 * A [!DNL bot] is a piece of software that runs repetitive automated tasks.
-With the evolution of artificial intelligence and machine learning, the tasks, methods, and interactions of [!DNL bots] are changing.
+With artificial intelligence and machine learning evolution, the tasks, methods, and interactions of [!DNL bots] are changing.
 There are *good* [!DNL bots] that benefit sites by crawling and adding them to internet search engines.
 This results in internet users being guided to the site through search engine results.
 A *good* [!DNL bot] typically respects boundaries placed on the [!DNL bot] by a `robots.txt` file or settings in a search engine console.
 Boundaries can restrict access to the site or parts of the site.
 * Malicious [!DNL bots] ignore the `robots.txt` file or they may spoof a good [!DNL bot] through the request user agent field of the HTTP request data.
 Some things that malicious [!DNL bots] do:
     * Add load to a site to deny legitimate users access to the site.
     * Scrape and reuse content without permission.